On the coupling of Galilean-invariant field theories to curved spacetime: Introduction

 In Section~\ref{S:weyl}, we extend our proposal to account for the symmetries of scale-invariant Galilean field theories coupled to spacetime.
 These are the Galilean versions of conformal field theories, and the scale symmetry is specified by a dynamical critical exponent $z$.
 We remind the reader that at the particular value $z=2$, the Galilean conformal symmetry is enhanced to the Schr\"odinger group.
 Our proposal is that Galilean CFTs are invariant under a ``Weyl'' rescaling of the Newton-Cartan data, wherein $z$ encodes the relative scaling of the time and space data.
 Our proposal satisfies a number of checks as we describe there.

 Finally in Section~\ref{S:ward} we revisit the definition of symmetry currents and the stress tensor of the field theory, and the Ward identities obeyed by them.
 Our discussion strongly parallels that of~\cite{Geracie:2014nka}.
 These are conjugate to the Newton-Cartan data $(n_{\mu},h^{\mu\nu},v^{\mu},A_{\mu})$ -- the energy current is conjugate to $n_{\mu}$, the spatial stress tensor to $h^{\mu\nu}$, the momentum current to $v^{\mu}$, and the particle number current to $A_{\mu}$.
-Exploiting the invariance of $W$ under the various symmetries, we then compute the Ward identities for the one-point functions of these currents.
+Exploiting the invariance of the generating functional $W$ under the various symmetries, we then compute the Ward identities for the one-point functions of these currents.
 The $U(1)$ gauge invariance implies that the number current is conserved, the shift symmetry establishes the folklore result that equates momentum and number currents,\footnote{As an aside, one can add disordered sources in a way consistent with this shift symmetry, so that the relation $\mathcal{P}^i = J^i$ can hold even in impure systems (this is in contrast with commonly and reasonably held beliefs about this equality, as found in e.g.~\cite{2001PhRvB..64w5113N}).
-That being said, the shift symmetry is rather delicate and we expect that it only approximately holds in real-world systems.} and reparamaterization invariance computes the non-conservation of the energy current and stress tensor in terms of the other data.
+For example a random potential $V(\vec{x})|\Psi|^2 $ is Milne-invariant.
+That being said, the shift symmetry is rather delicate insofar as it is broken by generic higher-derivative interactions, which are not necessarily suppressed by factors of the inverse speed of light.
+Thus, even in the non-relativistic limit, we expect Milne invariance to only be a low-energy symmetry in real-world systems.} and reparamaterization invariance computes the non-conservation of the energy current and stress tensor in terms of the other data.
 We also use the shift symmetry to efficiently simplify the Ward identities as in~\eqref{E:ward2}.

 We conclude in Section~\ref{S:discuss}.
 Since this article is fairly lengthy, we present a summary of our results along with a discussion of open questions that are naturally raised by our analysis.
 Various technical results on Newton-Cartan geometry are relegated to the Appendix.